techtalkcorner/actionabledataanalytics-openai/Instructions/Labs/05-aistudio-generate-images.md

----
-lab:
-    title: 'Generate images with a DALL-E model'
----

 # Generate Images with a DALL-E Model

 In this exercise, we will use Azure OpenAI Studio, as the DALL-E model is not available in Australia.